-An application may be obtained from the ABFO website (www.abfo.org) when a candidate believes that she/he has met all the requirements outlined in the ABFO Diplomate's Reference Manual to become "Examination Eligible".
-The completed application must be submitted to the ABFO Registrar at:
+An application may be obtained from the ABFO website (www.abfo.org) when a candidate believes that they have met all the requirements outlined in the ABFO Diplomate's Reference Manual to become "Examination Eligible".
+The completed application must be submitted to the ABFO Certification & Examination Committee Chair, C&EChair@abfo.org and appropriate fees sent to the ABFO Treasurer on or before June 1st to be considered for the subsequent examination cycle.
+All application information and supporting documents must be submitted in English.